chaspy/favsearch/README.md

 # favsearch
-incremental search your favorite tweet
+Incremental search of your favorite tweets

 ## Development